Cahlico/Cineflex/README.md

 ## Objective
 <p>
-   This project was developed throughout the Bootcamp of "Respode Aí", is a Single-Page Application project for cinema seating reservation, using React.
+   This project was developed throughout the Bootcamp of "Respode Aí", it is a Single-Page Application project for cinema seating reservation, using React.
 The user can choose a movie, the session,the seats, the type of tickets and then go to the checkout page.
 </p>

 ### Features